Back

 2. What if the company is a subsidiary of a large group?

 A subsidiary is exempted from the CSRD obligations if the parent undertaking produces a consolidated sustainability report that conforms with the CSRD.
-This subsidiary exemption also applies to subsidiaries that are public interest entities, unless they reach the large undertaking thresholds (which are listed public interest entities as per the Accounting Directive).
+This subsidiary exemption also applies to subsidiaries that are public interest entities, unless they are large listed entities.

 Such exempted subsidiaries must include in their management report: